Spectro-Photometry and Radial Distribution of Multiple Stellar Populations in Globular Clusters from Gaia XP Spectra

 \section{Introduction}

-Globular clusters (GCs) with initial masses larger than $10^{5} M_{\odot}$ contain two main stellar groups.
-The first population (1P) exhibits a chemical composition comparable to that of field stars with similar metallicity.
+Globular clusters (GCs) with initial masses larger than $\sim 10^{5} M_{\odot}$ contain two main stellar groups.
+The first population (1P) exhibits a chemical composition comparable to that of most Milky Way stars with comparable metal content.
 Conversely, the second population (2P) includes stars enhanced in He, N, and Na, and depleted in C and O \citep[e.g.][]{kraft1994a, gratton2012a, bastian2018a, milone2022a}.
-In addition to these light-element variations, some GCs (hereafter type II GCs) host stellar populations which differ in their heavy-element content \citep[e.g.][]{yong2008a, marino2009a, marino2015a, milone2017a, johnson2015a}.
+Moreover, some GCs (hereafter type II GCs) host stars which also differ in their heavy-element content \citep[e.g.][]{yong2008a, marino2009a, marino2015a, milone2017a, johnson2015a}.

 Despite extensive observational and theoretical efforts, the mechanisms responsible for the formation of multiple stellar populations and the contributions of GCs to the early Galaxy's assembly remain poorly understood.
 Various authors propose that the presence of multiple populations is linked to distinct star-formation events.
 In their scenarios, the 2P stars formed from material contaminated by more massive 1P stars, and the stars lost by the GCs provided a significant contribution to the Galactic halo \citep{dantona1983a, dantona2016a, decressin2007a, denissenkov2014a, renzini2022a, lacchin2024a}.
-Alternatively, other scenarios suggest that 2P stars may arise either from binary-star evolution, or from accretion of polluted material onto already existing 1P stars.
+Alternatively, other authors suggest that 2P stars may arise either from binary-star evolution, or accumulating enriched material onto pre-existing 1P stars.
 In these scenarios, GCs provided moderate contribution to the Galactic halo assembly \citep[e.g.][]{wang2020a, gieles2018a}.

-The present-day radial distribution of 1P and 2P stars offers valuable insights into the origin and evolution of multiple populations.
-Specifically, GCs that have not fully undergone dynamic relaxation may preserve information regarding the initial configuration of 1P and 2P stars.
+The current radial behavior of 1P and 2P stars offers valuable insights into the origins and evolution of multiple populations.
+Specifically, GCs that have not fully undergone dynamic relaxation may preserve information regarding the original distribution of these stellar populations \citep[e.g.][]{vesperini2013a, vesperini2018a, vesperini2021a, brunet2015a, dalessandro2019a, sollima2021a}.
 Hence, it is crucial to study the multiple populations in the outermost cluster regions, which are characterized by long relaxation times.